1 Bg 15-1972: The Yoga of the Supreme Person

 > supplier and digester of foodstuff, the witness of his

-> activity, the giver of knowledge in the form of Vedas
+> activity, and the giver of knowledge in the form of Vedas

 > and as the Supreme Personality of Godhead, Sri Krsna, the